 [(2) deleted]

-Chief Justice may give directions
+[Heading deleted in Gazette 28 Jul 2010 p.
+3482.]

 (3) Nothing in this Order shall prejudice any powers of the Chief Justice to give directions —

 (a) specifying the lists in which causes, matters or issues or causes, matters or issues of any class or description, are to be entered for trial; and providing for the keeping and publication of the lists;